 ** The products in this article were gifted.

-Teaching your child to read – How can you help before they start school?
+Learning to Read – How can you help your child to read before they start school?

 What I would advise you to do before you start learning to read with your child, if to understand the basics of phonics.
 In most schools in the UK, this is the approach they take so to help you to understand it better, I have written an ultimate phonics guide for parents because reading is taught through phonics.
 Phonics is a method of teaching children to read by linking sounds(phonemes) and the symbols that represent them(graphemes, or letter groups).
 I explain all the terminology in my ‘Ultimate Phonics Guide for Parents‘.

 Children start by learning the letters and the sounds they make, and how to put them together to make and read simple words.
 Then they learn how letters combine to make new sounds (such as SH), and move on to longer words and new reading skills.

 Read anything and everything.
 Submerge them in words and vocabulary.
 Learn from an early age to enjoy reading, it will most likely hinder their ability sometime down the road if you don’t.

 Read books, fiction and non fiction, magazines, papers, cartoons, research facts online.